Cloud-Schematics/easy-multizone-vpc/README.md

 ## Overriding Variables

-This template uses the [vpc module](./vpc) to create the network architecture.
+This template uses a [vpc module](./ez_vpc/vpc) to create the network architecture.
 A complete custom network architecture can be created from this template by passing stringified `json` data into the `override_json` variable.
 For an example of a valid JSON file, see [override-json.json](./override-json.json)